 Enable Concurrency | Automatic | The SMS-Agent automatically configures the maximum number of migration processes allowed based on source server conditions. | |

 Manual | You can specify the maximum number of processes the SMS-Agent can start concurrently for migration and synchronization tasks, respectively.
-This option is only available for Linux file-level migrations. | ||
+This parameter is available for Linux file-level migrations.
+To learn how to configure it, see How Do I Set the Number of Concurrent Processes for Linux File-Level Migrations? | ||

 Resource Limits (Optional) | CPU Limit | - | These options are only available for Linux migrations.
-For details, see How Do I Set Resource Limits for SMS-Agent During a Linux Server Migration? |
+For details, see How Do I Limit Resource Allocation for the Agent in a Linux Migration? |

 Memory Limit | - | ||